A Phenomenological Approach to Multi-Higgs Production at High Energy: Primary vs. Secondary Emissions

 \section{Primary vs. Secondary Emissions}

-So far we have only considered primary emissions and neglected secondary ones.
+So far, we have only considered primary emissions and neglected secondary ones.
 What we mean by primary emissions are the emissions characterized by the hard Higgs radiating successive soft Higgses.
 On the other hand, secondary emissions refer to the ones where the soft Higgses themselves radiate other soft Higgses (see Fig. \ref{fig:PrimaryVSecondary}).
 For the case of QCD jets, primary emissions dominate at high energy, while at low energy it is the secondary emissions that dominate \cite{Gerwick:2012hq}.
 In the Higgs sector, we would like to estimate how much uncertainty is associated with neglecting secondary emissions.
-To estimate the contribution of primary and secondary emissions in pure Higgs splittings, we can calculate their cross-sections as follows
+To estimate the contribution of primary and secondary emissions in pure Higgs splittings, we can calculate their cross-sections as follows:

-where $C^{P}, C^{S}$ are prefactors that depend on the hard process, and $\Gamma(Q^{2},t)$ is obtained by integrating the splitting function over the energy fractions $x$ and $z$.
+where $C^{P}$, $C^{S}$ are prefactors of roughly the same order that depend on the hard process, $Q$ is the scale of the hard process, $Q_{0}$ is the scale of the daughter particle, and $\Gamma(Q^{2},t)$ is obtained by integrating the splitting functions over the energy fractions $x$ and $z$.
 Notice that the two equations only differ in the upper limit of the second integral.
-A quick calculation shows that for both the cubic and the quartic Higgs interactions, one has
+Plugging the Sudakov factors found earlier and the integrated splitting functions $\Gamma(Q^{2},t)$ in Eqs. (\ref{eq:primary}) and (\ref{eq:secondary}), one can show that for both the cubic and the quartic Higgs interactions we have

 This implies that both primary and secondary emissions have roughly similar magnitudes.
 This is hardly surprising as our results seem to suggest that pure Higgs events will mostly undergo a single splitting, thus primary and secondary emissions become indistinguishable, as all emitted Higgses (including the one along the "hard" line) are soft.
 This high-level comparison seems to suggest that there is an $O(1)$ correction to our earlier results.
 On the other hand, it also seems to suggest that other splitting topologies should not be drastically different from the ones resummed through the Sudakov factor, which provides further evidence that the probability of splitting is independent of the topology of the process, and that the Higgs sector should still have good behavior at high energies.
 Therefore, our conclusions remain valid.